gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 ""RIEPILOGO BOLLETTA Codice Cliente ********** Codice Fiscale *************************** *** * ** * ****** CONSUMI Totale Energia kWh Elettrica: 70 ••••••...""
 ```

-From that, assuming that the format of the pdf remains stable through the months with some text parsing we cat get all the meaningful info that we want.
+From that, assuming that the format of the pdf remains stable through the months with some text parsing, we can get all the info that we want.
-In my case from each invoice I get the following info:
+In my case, from each invoice, I get the following info:
 ```javascript
 var invoceData = {
   company: "Enegan",